scastd/anvil/docs/core-concepts.md

 }
 ```

-Use these hooks for cross-field checks or business rules that cannot be expressed with a single-field annotation.
+Use this hook for cross-field checks or business rules that cannot be expressed with a single-field annotation.

 ## Error model